wneessen/zxcvbn-go/README.md

+## zxcvbn-go

-This is a goLang port of python-zxcvbn and [zxcvbn](https://github.com/dropbox/zxcvbn), which are python and JavaScript password strength generators. zxcvbn attempts to give sound password advice through pattern matching and conservative entropy calculations.
+This is a Go port of python-zxcvbn and [zxcvbn](https://github.com/dropbox/zxcvbn), which are python and JavaScript password strength generators. zxcvbn attempts to give sound password advice through pattern matching and conservative entropy calculations.
 It finds 10k common passwords, common American names and surnames, common English words, and common patterns